ImWuX/tartarus-bootloader/protocol.md

 # Kernel Requirements
 - Supports x86_64
-- Kernel elf has to start at or above `0xFFFF FFFF 8000 0000`
+- Kernel elf should start at or above `0xFFFF FFFF 8000 0000`

 # State Immediately After Bootloader Exit
 **Anything not listed here should not be assumed to be true or false.**
 - A20 line is opened
 - CPU is set to long mode
+- Stack is set to some area of 64KiB of contigous bootloader reclaimable memory

 ## The Virtual Memory Map
 - All non `BAD` memory entries will be mapped starting at